 Vaughn’s, a ramshackle, yet friendly neighborhood bar, is known far and wide for Kermit Ruffins’ longstanding Thursday night gig there, which he maintained for nearly twenty years.
 Seeking to keep earlier hours, Kermit gave up his weekly residency and passed the torch to Corey Henry, a trombonist and touring member of Galactic, who has settled into the gig nicely.

-BJ’s is another friendly neighborhood bar, which, like Vaughn’s has developed a reputation for its Monday night King James and the Special Men gigs.
-The King and his Men harken back to the sounds of ’50s New Orleans RnB and they’re not to be missed.
+BJ’s is another friendly neighborhood bar, which, like Vaughn’s has developed a reputation for hosting some of downtown’s most raucous performers, including the likes of King James and the Special Men and Little Freddie King.

-Bud Rip’s, a fixture in the neighborhood for decades, is another friendly neighborhood bar where you can find cheap beer, a welcoming place to catch a game and lots of familiar faces.
+Bud Rip’s, a fixture in the neighborhood for decades, is another friendly neighborhood bar where you can find cheap beer, a pool table and lots of familiar faces.

 Years ago, Markey’s used to cater to a clientele that worked along the river.
 Now, as the neighborhood has changed, so has the bar – there are plenty of flat screens to watch the game, a kitchen in back serving bar food, and numerous craft beers on tap.

 The Saturn Bar could perhaps win the award for strangest bar in America.
-It’s also the place to be on Saturday nights for the Mod Dance Party.
+It’s also the place to be on Monday nights for the King James and the Special Men gig.
 Don’t miss it.